-The reason the long term approach isn’t the right approach is because although the major practical considerations are obstacles, they are only obstacles in that they themselves are the very things that must be surrendered to the Lord in order for us to see His prayer be fulfilled in our city.
+The reason the long term approach isn’t the right approach is because the long term approach wrongly treats the considerations as obstacles instead of treating the act of holding onto those considerations as the obstacle.
+Those considerations are the very things that must be surrendered to the Lord in order for us to see His prayer be fulfilled in our city.
 The practical prerequisites that had been written down beforehand turned out to be exactly that: prerequisites.
-We must first walk in the path of obedience towards the oneness the Lord commanded for us and desires for us, and then we will have the power to address the concerns.
+We must first walk in the path of obedience towards the oneness the Lord commanded for us and desires for us, and then we will have the power to address people’s legitimate concerns.
 There will be resistance to a change of identity?
 His people must share only one identity!
 There will be discomfort in coming all together?
 His people must share a time all together to encourage and enable resolution!
 There will be difficulty in caring for one another?
 His people must share their hearts and possessions as each is able!

 “I do not pray for these alone, but also for those who will believe in Me through their word; that they all may be one, as You, Father, [are] in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.”
 (John 17:20-21)